jtransc/jtransc/README.md

 - Add in Path "path/to/mingw64"

 ######Comments
-- Antivirus may delete this tools.
+- Antivirus may delete this tools, e.g. Comodo Antivirus and Windows Defender.
 - Clang used MSVS. g++ most stable choose, but need delete clang from Path.